Skip to main content

 }

-Overriding Styles for Specific Components
+Overriding Styles of Specific Components

 If you only want to affect the styles of certain components, there are two approaches: